 The once legendary Dakar Rally has left one spiritual heir in Africa.
 The Budapest-Bamako keeps the flame of trans-Saharan driving adventures alive.
 The start is not Paris, the finish is not Dakar, the costs are not the same, but the experience and the spirit of adventure has not changed.
 Bump along the teeth rattling roads of Morocco.
 Tackle the golden dunes of Mauritania.
 Dash through the red clay roads of Mali under ancient baobab trees.
 Year after year, the Budapest-Bamako is a demanding epic adventure.
-Read about the dangers by clicking here.

 Rocky roads.
 Sahara.
 Savannah.

 The start in Budapest is a major event with thousands lining the streets of the Hungarian capital.
 The route takes you through Austria, Italy, France and Spain along the coast.
 Teams drive on paved and offroad sections through Morocco, Mauritania and Mali before reaching Bamako.
 No one has to go home for not being able to complete a stage.
 There are shortcuts and detours along the way so everyone can make it Bamako.
 The exact route of the 2015 event will be announced in late April 2014,